 Now that you have a better understanding of some of Microsoft Project's inherent shortcomings and what to look for in the right software, let's explore some of the best Microsoft Project alternatives to consider.

-If you're looking for a project management platform designed with ease of use in mind, Teamwork has you covered.
-Our all-in-one project management solution excels in areas where Microsoft Project slacks, offering the collaboration tools, scalability, customization, and project tracking features your teams need to get things done.
+If you're looking for a project management platform designed for agencies with ease of use in mind, Teamwork.com has you covered.
+Our all-in-one client operation and project management solution excels in areas where Microsoft Project slacks, offering the collaboration tools, scalability, customization, and project tracking features your teams need to get things done.

 All-in-one project management solution